cms-ttH/BEAN/README.md

 ## Installation

-See the [Twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TTbarHiggs) for instructions to set up your =CMSSW= area.
+See the [Twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TTbarHiggs) for instructions to set up your `CMSSW` area.
 To use this package, perform the following steps:

     cd $CMSSW_BASE/src